fakub/parmesan/README.md

 Parmesan implements selected parallel algorithms for multi-digit arithmetics over TFHE ciphertexts.
 Namely:

+- addition/subtraction,
+- scalar multiplication (i.e., multiplication by a known integer),
+- multiplication,
-- addition,
+- squaring,
-- signum, and
+- signum,
-- maximum of two numbers.
+- maximum of two numbers, and
+- evaluation of a simple neural network.

 ## The Short Story